 - 6. The Hearing Committee shall be entitled to consider any pertinent material contained on file in the Hospital, and all other information relevant to appointment to the Medical Staff or delineation of clinical privileges. - 7.
 The chair of the Hearing Committee may, without special notice, recess the hearing and reconvene the same for the convenience of participants or for the purpose of obtaining new or additional evidence or consultation.
 In no case will the recess be longer than five (5) days. - 8.
 Upon conclusion of presentation of evidence and examination and cross-examination of witnesses, the hearing shall be closed. - 9.
 The Hearing Committee may thereupon, at a time convenient to itself, conduct its deliberations outside the presence of the practitioner. - 10.
 Within ten (10) days of the final adjournment of the hearing, the Hearing Committee shall submit a written report and recommendation to either the Medical Staff or the Board of Directors dependent on whose initial adverse recommendation or action prompted the hearing.
 The report will state the basis of the Hearing Committee's recommendation and shall include a recommendation for confirmation, modification, or rejection of the original adverse recommendation or action of the Medical Staff or Board of Directors.
 A copy shall at the same time be delivered to the practitioner involved by certified mail to the affected practitioner's home address and to the President of the Medical Staff. - 11.
 Within ten (10) days of receiving the Hearing Committee's report and recommendation, the MEC or the Board of Directors, as appropriate, shall meet to consider the report and make a decision to confirm, modify or reject the original adverse recommendation or action.
-This decision will be communicated to the practitioner by the Chief Executive Officer of Tomah Health within thirty (30) days by certified mail. - 12.
+This decision will be communicated to the practitioner by the Chief Executive Officer of the Hospital within thirty (30) days by certified mail. - 12.
 The MEC will forward its decision and recommendation to the Board of Directors.
 The Board will consider the recommendation at their next regular meeting.
-The Board's decision, whether favorable or adverse, will be subject to appellate review, only when the initial adverse action was taken by the MEC. - 13.
-When the initial adverse action was taken by the Board of Directors, its decision following hearing will be considered final.
+The Board's decision, whether favorable or adverse, will be subject to appellate review, only when the initial adverse action was taken by the MEC.